-How To Prep Your Hair For Bed
+How To: The Best Ways To Wear Your Hair To Bed

 Believe it or not, the way you wear your hair to bed could make a big difference to its overall health.
 You spend half your life asleep and if you’re tossing and turning then you’ll be putting a lot of stress on your strands.
 That’s why it’s so important to prep it properly for bed, because not only will you wake up with great hair, but it’ll be a lot healthier in the long run.

 Most of these tips are really simple and there’s nothing that can’t be easily incorporated into your routine.
 However, if you’re someone who rolls into bed with wet hair a lot, then this might come as a shock.
 Here’s what you need to do…

 It’s really important to remove all the tangles from your hair before going to sleep.
 Not only will this help to reduce breakage, but you’ll also be distributing the natural oils from your scalp down the lengths of your hair.
 They’ll then nourish your strands as you sleep and as you’ve pulled them away from your roots you should wake up with fresher hair too.
 We’d also recommend using a boar bristle brush for this as it’s a natural product so it’ll really help to pick up the excess oil.

 It’s such a good idea to apply a little bit of oil or hair serum on the ends of your hair every night.
 Your ends take most of the strain from styling and as it’s older hair, it tends to be drier and more prone to damage.
 You don’t need to use a lot, but make sure to really work it in and you’ll see a big difference.
 We particularly love the OUAI Hair Oil as it’s really lightweight, has a gorgeous scent and will seal the hydration into your hair.

 Avoid A Tight Bun Or Pony